Canadian Locomotive Company

-The Canadian Locomotive Company, commonly referred to as CLC, was a Canadian manufacturer of railway locomotives located in Kingston, Ontario.
-Its works were located on the south side of Ontario Street between William and Gore streets on Kingston's waterfront.
+The Canadian Locomotive Company, commonly referred to as CLC, was a Canadian manufacturer of railway locomotives in Kingston, Ontario.
+Its works were on the south side of Ontario Street between William and Gore streets on Kingston's waterfront.

 Early beginnings and bankruptcies

 The CLC had its beginnings with a number of predecessor businesses.
 It began business as the Ontario Foundry in 1848, but after commencing construction of locomotives it became known as the Kingston Locomotive Works.
 The first steam locomotive was turned out on Wednesday, December 20, 1854.
 This was the first of four locomotives for the Grand Trunk Railway of Canada, which was being built at that time.
 A further order of five locomotives for the GTR followed in October and November 1856.
 However, less than three dozen locomotives were built before the business went bankrupt in 1860.

 The Canadian Engine & Machinery Company was a shareholder-owned successor company founded in 1865.
-It too ran into financial troubles during the depression of 1878-1879 and also went bankrupt.
+It too ran into financial troubles during the depression of 1878–1879 and also went bankrupt.
 It was re-organized in February 1878 as the Canadian Locomotive and Engine Company Ltd. (CL&EC).
 After yet another re-organization in April 1881, the plant was updated and expanded.
 The syndicate of investors who owned the Canadian Pacific Railway also owned a large portion of the CL&EC, and when funds were needed to further work on the CPR, their shares were sold to the respected locomotive builder Dübs and Company, of Glasgow, Scotland, which eventually gained control effective January 1, 1888.
 CL&EC became a major supplier to the CPR, delivering nearly one-third of their locomotives over many decades.
 These "Dübs-boilered" locomotives were regarded as durable and long-lasting.